MicrosoftDocs/winui-api/index.md

 This section provides detailed API reference information for the Windows UI Library (WinUI) APIs that ship as **WinUI 3** and **WinUI 2**.
 See the [APIs](#apis) section below.

 > [!Tip]
 > Select the WinUI version from the drop down above the TOC.
-The default is the most recent version that supports the selected API.

 :::row:::
     :::column:::